 The federal government requires each hospital to post on its website a list of its standard charges for each inpatient and outpatient service and item provided by the hospital.
 The list is available in a machine-readable format here.

 For information that would help you estimate the cost of your care or the amount you might owe for your care, please use the WWH Price Estimator Tool or contact our patient financial services staff at 715-684-1111.
 More information is available on our Financial Assistance Policies here.
 To help our patients better understand healthcare services, the cost of their care, and comparison between hospitals, additional information is available at www.wipricepoint.org.

 Hospitals are committed to providing price information to consumers.

 - Hospitals invest heavily to make cost information more accessible.
-For example, Western Wisconsin Health has staff that can provide cost of service via face to face at the hospital or over the phone.
+For example, Western Wisconsin Health has staff that can provide the cost of service via face-to-face at the hospital or over the phone.

 What is a Chargemaster?

 A chargemaster is a comprehensive list of charges for each inpatient and outpatient service provided by a hospital – each test, exam, surgery or other procedures, room charges, etc.

 - Given the broad scope of services provided by hospitals 24/7, a chargemaster contains thousands of services and charges.

 - Health insurance companies contract with hospitals to care for their customers.
 Hospitals are paid the insurance company’s contract rate, which can be significantly less than the amount listed on the chargemaster.

 - An individual hospital’s charges vary based on its unique range of services, adoption of new medical technologies, government underfunding, patient demographics, and other local and regional factors.